in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

    ReadTimeout: 120000
 hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds=60000
 ```

 (11) Double Check if you are using the recommended versions!

 If everything is fine

 (1) Make sure you start the services in this order (a)netflix-eureka-naming-server  (b)currency-exchange-service (c)currency-conversion-service

 (2) Make sure all the components are registered with naming server.

 (3) Give a minute of warm up time!

 (4) If you get an error once, execute it again after a few minutes

 If you still get an error, Post

 (1) Screenshot of services registration with Eureka

 (2) Responses from all 3 URLs - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10

 (3) Start up logs of the each of the components to understand what's happening in the background!

+(4) What was the last working state of the application?
+Explain in Detail.

+(5) Post the version of Spring Boot and Spring Cloud You are Using.

-(4) Code for all the components listed below:
+(6) Code for all the components listed below:

 /netflix-eureka-naming-server/pom.xml New